Pet First Aid Course

 As you will be aware, the recent Government advice regarding the COVID-19 pandemic has affected many areas of society, with many difficult decisions being made to protect the health of the public and slow the spread of the virus

-Having carefully considered our own priorities and actions relating to the delivery of our Pet First Aid courses we have regrettably taken the decision to cancel all courses from today until 30th April for two reasons:
+Having carefully considered our own priorities and actions relating to the delivery of our Pet First Aid courses we have regrettably taken the decision to cancel all courses from today until further notice for two reasons:

 - To support Government guidelines on social distancing and unnecessary travel

 - Our delivery team of Community and Education nurses will be redeployed to support our 48 Pet Hospitals across the UK, to treat sick and injured pets during this difficult time

 Protecting public health must be our priority, balanced with the need for providing essential and emergency veterinary care throughout our hospital network.

 We will not be taking any further bookings at this time for future courses, however, as soon as we resume our normal service delivery we will re-open the courses.
 Meanwhile, you can still learn about Pet First Aid with our free downloadable guide:

 Due to Coronavirus we are not currently taking bookings.
 For more info please read the above.